 - Add the soy sauce, rice vinegar, brown sugar, cornstarch/water mixture, and red pepper flakes to the saucepan.

-- Simmer over medium heat, whisking occasionally, until sauce thickens to a syrup consistency.
+- Simmer over medium heat, whisking occasionally, until the sauce thickens to a syrup consistency.
 This will take approximately 10 minutes.

-- Remove from heat.
+- Remove the sauce from the heat.

 - Fill a deep stockpot/Dutch oven or frying pan with 2 to 3 inches of oil.

 - Affix a food thermometer to the side of the pan and heat the oil to 350°F. This will take about 10 minutes to reach the desired temperature.